Saturday “Gayle on the Go!”, Saturday, August 21st, 2021

 It’s Saturday!
-Among the many events to do Saturday, there’s the Wings Over Camarillo Air Show.
-Take a look at the list.
+Celebrate at one of the Covid safe events on the Saturday “Gayle on the Go!” list!
+Take a look!
 Enjoy!
 Please stay safe!

 -000-